learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ### A geometric intuition

-A vector can be thought as an entity that represents spatial coordinates in an n-dimensional space, where n is the number of dimensions.
+A vector can be thought of as an entity that represents spatial coordinates in an n-dimensional space, where n is the number of dimensions.
 A vector can also represent a line from the origin of the vector space with a direction and a magnitude, based on scalar components.  below is an example of a vector in 3D vector space.

 ![](./images/vec2.png)